How to Get Car Keys Made When You’ve Lost the Original Keys

 - Using another lock on the car to find the car’s key code.

-- They can progressively cut a key to find the cuts needed to turn the ignition.
+Locksmiths can use a method called progression to find the cuts needed to turn the ignition.

 - In the worst case scenario, the ignition can be drill out and replaced with a new one, but this is very rarely required.